-The pipe foundation requirements should be detailed on the plan sheets.
+Foundation requirements should be detailed on the plan sheets.
 However, field conditions often vary requiring special attention and alterations that are discovered only during excavation.
-Any alterations should first be approved by the project engineer.
+Any alterations should first be approved by the Engineer.

-Although corrugated steel drainage structures can experience some uneven settlement without disjointing or breaking, they should be placed on a firm yet yielding, uniform foundation for best performance and long service life.
+Although corrugated steel drainage structures can experience some uneven settlement without disjointing or breaking, they should be placed on a firm, uniform foundation for best performance and long service life.